 What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God? – Micah 6:8, ESV

 I always thought it was odd that justice and humility were put together but then I saw how my own pride manifested itself when I was serving.
-Suddenly, I looked to others and wondered why they were not serving alongside me.
-I wondered what in their life made them too important to serve and patted myself on the back for being a truly devoted follower of Christ.
+Suddenly, I looked at others and wondered why they were not serving alongside me.
+I wondered what in their life made them too important to serve and patted myself on the back for being a real, devoted follower of Christ.

 And while occasionally it is appropriate to gently encourage others to live out their faith through service, I found that more often than not, God had called them to serve differently than He had called me.